 Of course the perfect collectible in any garage is the collectible car.
 This one’s been in mine since 1973.
 It’s a 1967 Mercedes-Benz 250 SL convertible, known especially for its concave-shaped, removable “pagoda” hardtop.
 My daily driver for many years, this faithful little car now enjoys a life of leisure taking me to Baskin-Robbins on the occasional summer night.

 Admittedly, one collectible car does not a car collection make.
 This, however, is by deliberate design.
 Cars are very demanding in their upkeep and can seem determined to return to the elements from which they were made.
 I simply have too much else to do to devote myself to their preservation.
-As a young man I had many cars (being from suburban Detroit it was—and still is—in my blood).
+As a young man I had many cars (being from suburban Detroit it was in my blood).
 I learned from that early collection that without sufficient time and resources to devote to their care, what starts out as a car collection ends up a junkyard.

 ©Copyright 2008-2020 ericwrobbel.com.
 All rights reserved.